unlimitedcoder2/typescript-base/README.md

 # typescript-base
-Some shitty template for using typescript with node.js
+Template for using typescript with node.js